 - Is May a good time to avoid crowds on the Everest Base Camp trek?

-- How hard is the Everest Base Camp trek in May?
+- How hard is the EBC trek in May?
 What is the difficulty level of the Everest Base Camp trek in May?

 - What is the cost of the Everest Base Camp trek in May?